Finhabits Reviews - How It Works, Advantages & Disadvantages

 Aside from that, we think Finhabits’ functionality and options are on par with the other robo-advisors.
 We’d say the app is most similar to Acorns because they both share the $1-a-month fee for smaller accounts.

 Based on our research, we believe the main drawback to the app is the lack of educational resources on its website.
-Granted, the company is much younger than the competitors.
+Granted, the company is much younger than its competitors.
 However, if you’re looking for a robo-advisor right now, those other sites might be a better fit.

 Don’t let that discourage you from considering Finhabits, though.
 Remember, you can always use the app for your investing/retirement account and then head to the other sites for education.